-Until 2008, Old Tjikko was found to be the oldest living tree in the world and was estimated to be as senile as 10,000 years.
+Until 2008, Old Tjikko was the oldest living tree in the world and was estimated to be as senile as 10,000 years.
 It is located in Norway spruce and is believed to have been germinated during the Ice Age!

 Old Tjikko is 5 metres (16 feet) tall.
 Due to the extreme weather conditions in Sweden, it appears in a stunted shrub formation.
 It is believed that the winds and low temperatures have made Old Tjikko look like a bonsai tree.

 Although its trunk and branches are relatively young, the root system dates back thousands of years.
-Hence, it is recognized as the third oldest clonal tree and the oldest living Picea abies.
+Hence, it is the third oldest clonal tree and the oldest living Picea abies.

 4. Jomon Sugi

-The oldest and largest cryptomeria tree, namely Jomon Sugi, is located on the highest peak on an island in Japan and listed as UNESCO World Heritage Site.
+The oldest and largest cryptomeria tree, Jomon Sugi, is on the highest peak on an island in Japan and is listed as UNESCO World Heritage Site.
 It has been named after the Jomon period in Japanese history.

 This particular tree is at least 2,000 years old.
 However, an overwhelming number of experts assert that it is more than 7,000 years old.
 Henceforth, Jomon Sugi could be the oldest tree in the world.

-It is assumed that the harsh growing conditions and low soil nutrition have forced the tree to mature at a plodding pace.
+It is assumed that the harsh growing conditions and low soil nutrition have forced the tree to mature rapidly.
 Due to this fact, they also produce plenty of resin.
 The resin protects the trees from diseases and decay, helping them to have a long life.

 It is 25.3 meters (83 feet) tall, and the trunk circumference is 16.4 meters (25 feet).
 Discovery and identification of this tree “sparked moves to protect the forests” in Yakushima and increased tourism extensively in this area of Japan.